Cliff parakeet: Taxonomy and systematics

 The cliff parakeet was long treated as a subspecies of the monk parakeet (Myiopsitta monachus).
-Due to morphological and behavioral differences, and geographical dissimilarities, the International Ornithological Committee elevated the cliff parakeet to species status in 2015.
+Due to morphological and behavioral differences, and its geographical disjunction, the International Ornithological Committee elevated the cliff parakeet to species status in 2015.
 BirdLife International's Handbook of the Birds of the World followed suit in 2020 and the South American Classification Committee of the American Ornithological Society in late 2024.
-As of late 2024 the Clements taxonomy retains it as a monk parakeet subspecies.
+As of late 2024 the Clements taxonomy retains it as a subspecies of monk parakeet.

 The species was described by Otto Finsch after the German physician and aviculturist Ernst Luchs.

 Description

 The cliff parakeet is 30 cm long and weighs about 120 g.
 Adults have a gray face, throat, and breast and a yellow belly.
 Their flanks, vent, undertail coverts, and thighs are green.
 Their hindcrown, nape, and back are various shades of green.
 Their central tail feathers are dark green to bluish and the rest have green outer webs and yellow inner webs and tips.
 Their primaries, outer secondaries, and their coverts are blue and the rest of the wing green.
 Their bill is yellowish brown, sometimes with a rose tinge.
 Their iris is dark brown and their eye is surrounded by bare gray skin.

+The cliff parakeet differs from the monk parakeet by their paler breast color and lack of scaling, they also tend to be more vibrant.